What Does Archangel Camael Mean in Divine Justice?

 The result is a more specific reading: Camael can be devotional without pretending that every later practice speaks with the same authority as Kabbalistic Tree of Life.

-Sword adds a second visual lane: Divine justice and moral clarity.
+The sword also suggests divine justice and moral clarity.
 Both symbols still need the same boundary: Color symbolism is later devotion

 A comparison with gold illumination symbolism helps readers sort Camael's art, prayer language, and modern color associations without making the color carry more authority than the source context can support.